FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-to-ngrx-8.md

   );
 ```

 Now effects are created with the `createEffect(...)` method which can also be imported from `import { ..., createEffect } from '@ngrx/effects';`.
-Having done that we are calling the mthod with the appropriate fat arrow function to pass
+Also the `@Effect()` Decorator is gone.
+Having done that we are calling the method with the appropriate fat arrow function to pass

 ```
 import { Actions, ofType, createEffect } from '@ngrx/effects';